hannahfriedrich/AirportControlTower/README.md

 Zoom to the highlighted feature when the mouse is clicking onto it.

 ## Libraries
-The underlying web map support is from <a href="http://leafletjs.com/">Leaflet js library</a>.
+The underlying web map support is from <a href="http://leafletjs.com/">Leaflet</a> js library.

 For making dynamic labels, the <a href="https://github.com/Geovation/labelgun">Label Gun</a> and
 <a href="https://github.com/mourner/rbush">Rbush</a> js libraries are used.